Hats-Protocol/farcaster-delegator/README.md

 # Farcaster Delegator

-A contract designed to own a [Farcaster](https://farcaster.xyz) id and grant casting and admin authorities to other actors.
-This repo contains a generic abstract contract, [`FarcasterDelegator.sol`]((./src/FarcasterDelegator.sol)), as well as an implementation powered by Hats Protocol, [`HatsFarcasterDelegator.sol`](./src/HatsFarcasterDelegator.sol).
+A contract designed to own a [Farcaster](https://farcaster.xyz) id with the goal of delegating casting authority and other fid admin permissions to one or more individuals or groups.

+This repo contains a generic abstract contract, [`FarcasterDelegator.sol`](#farcasterdelegatorsol), as well as an implementation powered by [Hats Protocol](https://github.com/hats-protocol/hats-protocol), [`HatsFarcasterDelegator.sol`](#hatsfarcasterdelegatorsol).

+It can be useful to think about a FarcasterDelegator contract as a wrapper around an fid that adds more flexibility and control over who can cast from and administer the fid.
+For example, an organization could use a FarcasterDelegator contract to own an fid and share casting rights among a subset of its members.
+This use case is especially powerful with HatsFarcasterDelegator, since those rights can be programmed with the full flexibility of Hats Protocol, such as programmatic revocation.

+## HatsFarcasterDelegator.sol

+[`HatsFarcasterDelegator.sol`](./src/HatsFarcasterDelegator.sol) inherits from [`FarcasterDelegator.sol`](#farcasterdelegatorsol) and implements the `_isValidSigner()` function to authorize signers for various functions via Hats Protocol hats.

+### Valid Signers

+HatsFarcasterDelegator contracts grant authorities to the wearers of two hats specified at deployment:

+The `adminHat` grants authority for all functions.
+In other words, a user who wears the `adminHat` is a valid signer for the following typehashes:

+- IdRegistry.TRANSFER_TYPEHASH()
+- IdRegistry.REGISTER_TYPEHASH()
+- KeyRegistry.ADD_TYPEHASH()
+- SignedKeyRequestValidator.METADATA_TYPEHASH()
+- KeyRegistry.REMOVE_TYPEHASH()
+- IdRegistry.CHANGE_RECOVERY_ADDRESS_TYPEHASH()

+The `hatId` hat — aka the `casterHat` — grants authority to add a key to the contract's fid.
+This enables the wearer of the `casterHat` to publish casts from the fid.
+In other words, a user who wears the `casterHat` is a valid signer for the following typehashes:

+- KeyRegistry.ADD_TYPEHASH()
+- SignedKeyRequestValidator.METADATA_TYPEHASH()

+### Deployment

+HatsFarcasterDelegator contracts can be deployed as minimal proxies via the [Hats Module Factory](https://github.com/Hats-Protocol/hats-module/blob/main/src/HatsModuleFactory.sol).

 ## FarcasterDelegator.sol